hurtigruten/enzo/README.md

 Running javascript server-side spells Node.js in capital letters, but I decided to go for Deno for its built-in Typescript support, security model, and because node_modules is plain ugly.
 The source code is minimal and can very easily be executed using Node.

-In the future, we could look at building new capabilities into the application such as middleware to offer more APIs, dynamically produce the custom search rules in Seaware, a cache to store results locally, and maybe even introducing new Seaware API calls.

 # Prerequisites
 Deno needs to be installed, check the [website](https://deno.land/)